 When you are a bit fuzzy about your vision’s details, it means that you are at a point in your life where you don’t know what you want.
 Maybe you have a few generic ideas, but the details are lacking.

 In this case, you can use the vision board as a canvas for opportunities and possibilities.
-It can serve as a space to put ideas that eventually will help you create the vision and crystalize your goals.
+It can serve as a space to put ideas that eventually help you create the vision and crystalize your goals.
 Its primary goal is to entice your creativity and provide you with ideas.

 The Themed Vision Board

 This type of board is a great way to tackle a particular area of your life.
 Maybe it’s your health, fitness, love life, or professional career.
 The themed vision board is centered around that specific area of life and is focused entirely on its premise.
-Its primary objectives are to motivate you and also provide you with new and fresh ideas.
+Its primary objectives are to motivate you and provide you with new and fresh ideas.